amikos-tech/chroma-cookbook/docs/security/index.md

 There are multiple ways to secure your Chroma instance using SSL/TLS certificates and here we'll explore a few.

 - [SSL/TLS certificate in Chroma server](chroma-ssl-cert.md) - configure and use SSL/TLS certificates directly in Chroma.
-- (Coming soon) Proxy with SSL/TLS termination - use a proxy to terminate SSL/TLS and forward traffic to Chroma.
+- [Proxy with SSL/TLS termination](ssl-proxies.md) - use a proxy to terminate SSL/TLS and forward traffic to Chroma.
 - (Coming soon) Cloud Provider API Gateway with SSL/TLS termination - use a cloud provider's API Gateway to terminate SSL/TLS and forward traffic to Chroma.